US Immigration Visas for Indian Entrepreneurs, Business Owners & Investors

 Why Indian Entrepreneurs Choose the United States

-Indian entrepreneurs and investors are playing an increasingly significant role in the US economy.
-The US offers a unique combination of market access, infrastructure, legal certainty and entrepreneurial opportunity.
-More than ever before, Indian companies are acquiring US businesses, setting up subsidiaries, transferring executives, and making long-term investments in the United States.
+Indian entrepreneurs, business owners, and investors are playing an increasingly vital role in the US economy.
+The United States offers a powerful combination of market access, advanced infrastructure, legal certainty, and entrepreneurial opportunity, making it one of the most attractive destinations for global expansion.
+More than ever before, Indian companies are acquiring US businesses, establishing subsidiaries, transferring executives through the L-1 visa, and pursuing long-term investments via EB-5 and E-2 visa programs.

 Strong and Growing Indian Investment in the United States